cloudsolver/aws-soa/atoms/CloudWatch.md

 | Contributor         | Top-N contributors based on CloudWatch logs                                                   |
 | Application         | SageMaker driven to isolate ongoing issues.
 EventBridge and [[SSM Parameter Store]] OpsCenter integration         |

+### CloudWatch Unified Agent

+#Question: What is procstat plug-in?
+**Answer**: Linux systems have /proc/stat and CW Agent can send this to CW.

+#Question : How can CW use SSM Parameter Store?
+**Answer**:  Install CW Unified Agent on [[EC2]] and then upon startup ensure the config is fetched from [[SSM]] parameter store: `sudo /opt/aws/amazon-cloudwatch-agent/bin/amazon-cloudwatch-agent-ctl -a fetch-config -m ec2 -c ssm:AmazonCloudWatch-linux -s`

 ---
 >  **References for CloudWatch**